Javanese people: Batik making

 Batik are worn by both men and women, with patterns varying to denote social stature.
 Batik are also used ceremonially, with certain designs used to bring good luck to a newborn infant or a newly wed couple and their families.
-Some towns and villages have specialized in making batik, such as Pekalongan, Kauman, Kampung Taman and Laweyan.
+Some towns and villages have specialised in making batik, such as Pekalongan, Kauman, Kampung Taman and Laweyan.

 Wood carving

 The Javanese art of wood carving is traditionally applied to various cultural attributes such as statues, (wayang-)dolls, and masks.
 Woodcarving also prominent as house ornamentation and details.
 The elaborately carved Omah Kudus is a fine example of Javanese woodcarving mastery.
-The Central Java town of Jepara is famous as a center of Javanese woodcarving workshops, where artists and carpenters especially working on Javan teak wood.
+The Central Java town of Jepara is famous as a centre of Javanese woodcarving workshops, where artists and carpenters especially working on Javan teak wood.